Jac Morgan: International career

+Wales

 In the Six Nations Under 20s Championship 2019-20 he captained Wales and achieved more turnovers than any other player in this tournament.
 He was called up to the senior Wales squad for the 2022 Six Nations Championship.

 Morgan made his senior Wales debut on 12 February 2022 in the 20-17 victory over Scotland.

 Morgan was controversially dropped by Wales coach Wayne Pivac, ahead of the 2022 tour of South Africa.

 Consistent performances for the Ospreys saw him recalled to the Welsh squad for the 2022 end-of-year rugby union internationals.
 Morgan scored four tries in two matches, gaining plaudits from the press despite an overall poor series for the side.

 Morgan retained his place in the Welsh squad for the 2023 Six Nations.
 He showed his versatility early on in the tournament, starting the first match against Ireland as a blindside flanker, before moving to number eight in the following fixture against Scotland.

+He was chosen to co-captain the Welsh squad for the 2023 Rugby World Cup alongside Dewi Lake.
+Morgan scored tries in the World Cup games against Portugal and Australia.

+British and Irish Lions

+On 8 May 2025, Morgan was selected for the British and Irish Lions for their 2025 tour to Australia during the summer.
+He came off the bench in the second and third tests, scoring a try in the latter.
+During the second test, Morgan completed a clear out in the lead up to the Lions series winning try, which proved decisive in the match and test series.